Shoulder pain is an extremely common complaint among swimmers.

-Any imbalance of these muscles or other causative factors may contribute to the development of Swimmers Shoulder.
-It is normally a combination of the following factors which leads to the development of Swimmers Shoulder:
+Any imbalance of these muscles or other causative factors may contribute to the development of swimmers shoulder.

 - Poor posture